 Hiking the Subway Bottom-Up Trail Description – The Left Fork of North Creek in Zion National Park, also known as the Subway, is one of the park’s more popular and iconic hikes, taking you along (and through) the river to a tube-like, undercut slot canyon resembling an urban subway tunnel.
 It had become so popular, the crowding had put a strain on the land so a permit system was implemented, including an advance lottery, with only 80 permits given out per day.
 There are two routes used to complete the hike – one from the top-down, requiring rappelling (up to 30′), short down-climbs, and swimming through pools, and the second from the bottom-up, which is non-technical and no (mandatory) swimming.
 This is the Subway bottom-up trail description with no technical climbing.

-Trailhead, the Subway Bottom Up: Left Fork Trailhead (Roughly 8.2 miles up the Kolob Terrace Road from the town of Virgin)
+Trailhead: Left Fork Trailhead, which is roughly 8.2 miles up the Kolob Terrace Road from the town of Virgin.

 Distance: 9 miles roundtrip, out-and-back.
 (I’ve also read 6-7 miles.
 It felt like more than 9…)

 Rating: “Moderate” non-technical (See my description below.
 The National Parks Service has this listed as “strenuous”)

 Elevation Change: 400-ft descent from trailhead to bottom of canyon, then gradual 600-ft elevation gain up the canyon

 Permits: Required (except November to March, due to low demand)